wrighang/project_01_team_11/README.md

 3:39
 - Scatter Plot Structure: The use of Seaborn's `sns.scatterplot` to display relationships between device type, connection type and productivity loss, with varying point sizes and hues.

-### Group by Device Type by Connection Type
+### Group by Device Type by Connection Type:

-### Calculate the average productivity loss by device type and connection type
+### Calculate the average productivity loss by device type and connection type:

-### Group the data by 'Device Type' and 'Connection Type', then take the mean of 'ProductivityLoss' for each group
+### Group the data by 'Device Type' and 'Connection Type', then take the mean of 'ProductivityLoss' for each group:

 device_connection_productivity = darkside_df.groupby(['Device Type', 'Connection Type'])['ProductivityLoss'].mean()

-### Calculate the overall mean productivity loss for the annotation line
+### Calculate the overall mean productivity loss for the annotation line:

 mean_productivity_loss = device_connection_productivity.mean()

-### Reset the index to make 'Device Type' and 'Connection Type' columns
+### Reset the index to make 'Device Type' and 'Connection Type' columns:

 device_connection_productivity = device_connection_productivity.reset_index()

-### Scatter plot with Device Type on x-axis, Productivity Loss on y-axis, and Connection Type as color
+### Scatter plot with Device Type on x-axis, Productivity Loss on y-axis, and Connection Type as color:

 plt.figure(figsize=(8, 6))